AdHoc-Protocol/AdHoc-protocol/README.md

 # *Achtung!!!*
 ![image](https://user-images.githubusercontent.com/29354319/204679188-d5b0bdc7-4e47-4f32-87bb-2bfaf9d09d78.png)

-Manual writing of data serialization and deserialization code in different programming languages is a time-consuming and error-prone especially intended for heterogeneous devices.
-The most efficient solution is to create a DSL – that first formally describes the protocol, and then creates a utility that generates the source code based on this description for various target platforms, in the required programming languages.
+Writing data serialization and deserialization code manually in different programming languages can be very time-consuming and prone to errors, especially when working with heterogeneous devices.
+A more efficient solution is to use a Domain-Specific Language (DSL) that formally describes the protocol and then generates source code based on this description for various target platforms and programming languages. required programming languages.

-Some examples of this approach are available in the links listed below:
+This approach can be seen in Protocol Buffers, Cap'n Proto and others which are available at the links provided.
 [Protocol Buffers ](https://developers.google.com/protocol-buffers/docs/overview)
 [Cap’n Proto ](https://capnproto.org/language.html)
 [FlatBuffers ](http://google.github.io/flatbuffers/flatbuffers_guide_writing_schema.html)